|Elliott Sound Products||Beginners' Guide to Transformers - Part 1|

 Coercivity - is the field strength which must be applied to reduce (or coerce) the remanent flux to zero.
 Materials with high coercivity (e.g. those used for permanent magnets) are called hard.
 Materials with low coercivity (those used for transformers) are called soft.

-Effective Area - of a core is the cross sectional area of the centre limb for E-I laminations, or the total area for a toroid.
+Effective Area - of a core is the cross sectional area of the centre limb for E-I laminations, or the total area of the magnetic circuit for a toroid.
 Usually this corresponds to the physical dimensions of the core but because flux may not be distributed evenly the manufacturer may specify a value which reflects this.

 Effective length - of a core is the distance which the magnetic flux travels in making a complete circuit.
 Usually this corresponds closely to the average of the physical dimensions of the core, but because flux has a tendency to concentrate on the inside corners of the path the manufacturer may specify a value for the effective length.